Tucker Albrizzi: Voiceover work

 Albrizzi began voice acting with 2012's ParaNorman, in the role of Neil.
 He was also the voice of Budderball in Treasure Buddies (replacing Josh Flitter from the first Air Buddies) and played the live-action role of Budderball's owner Bartleby in the movies.

+Personal life

+Albrizzi began dating scientist Kasi Zimmermann in January 2016.
+They became engaged on June 11, 2023, after eight years of dating.